jhumelsine/jhumelsine.github.io/_posts/2024-05-25-design-process.md

 ## Implementation
 The implementation was straight forward, but I ran into two issues not anticipated in the design.

 `Not` was not returning correct results in the test case examples.
 The assignment is for 16-bit logic gates.
 My implementation is using Java `int`, which is 32 bits.
-Flipping the 16 high order bits in the `Not` implementation was giving me incorrect results.
+Flipping the 16 high order bits in the `Not` implementation gave me incorrect results.
 I addressed it by masking the 16 high order bits to zeros.

 My unit tests worked, once I fixed `Not`.
 I tried the assignment dataset, and my program didn’t terminate.
 The problem was in `Composite`.
 It was evaluating `Expression` in the `Map` regardless of how many times it had previously been evaluated.
 I surmised that the same set of gets were being evaluated repeatedly.
 I added [memoization](https://en.wikipedia.org/wiki/Memoization) with a few new lines on `Composite` to remember previously evaluated `Expression` values, and the performance issues disappeared.